 In 2017-18, Mike Ruane will begin his 18th season as head coach of the University of Bridgeport Purple Knights.
 Last season, UB posted a 18-12 overall mark with a 12-6 confernce record.
 In 2015-16, UB posted a 24-7 overall record and won its third straight East Coast Confernce title.
 Four years ago, UB posted an 18-11 record.
 In 2012-13, his team put together a 23-10 overall mark and captured both the East Coast Conference regular season and championship tournament titles.
 The Purple Knights also advanced all the way to the 2013 NCAA Division II East Regional Final.
 Five years ago, UB posted a 19-10 overall record and advanced to the East Coast Conference Tournament Championship final.
-Coach Ruane, the 2011 ECC Coach of the Year, has guided his team to nine 20-win seasons in the last 12 years and nine NCAA bids in that same span.
+Coach Ruane, the 2011 ECC Coach of the Year, has guided his team to nine 20-win seasons and nine NCAA bids during his time at UB.
 In 2010-11, UB posted a 19-9 record and captured the East Coast Conference regular season title.
 In 2009-10, his team posted a 23-9 record and advanced to the NCAA East Regional after winning the schools first-ever East Coast Conference title.
 Coach Ruane's career record is an impressive 326-184 entering this season.

 His success is not confined to the court though as Ruane, one of the premier coaches in the Northeast Region, was also honored in 2004 and 2006 with the Sam Schoenfeld Sportsmanship Award, given to a program that exemplifies "the highest degree of sportsmanship, character, and ethics among their players, coaches and spectators."
 In 2002-2003, Ruane has led UB to a record of 23-8, an NCAA appearance, and UB's best record since the 1992-1993 season and was named the New York Collegiate Athletic Conference (NYCAC) Coach of the Year.